 The Greatest Showman rocked the theaters and blew away fans with it’s uplifting, inspiring, and dreamy storyline.
 The choreography was beautiful.
 The soundtrack hit number 1 on iTunes and “This is Me” won the Golden Globe Award for Best Original Song and was nominated for an Oscar.
 That’s a BIG deal, ya’ll.

 And even though The Greatest Showman received a Rotten Tomato score of 55%, it was a hit among fans.
 Many people loved it so much that they saw it multiple times in theaters.
-(Leave a comment and tell me how many times you saw it in theaters!)
 It was that good.
 In fact, it was so good, it stayed in theaters for more than 3 months after it’s premiere in December 2017.
-I snuck away to the theater on a Monday afternoon in March and expected to be the only one in there, but it was packed.
 That says a lot all on its own.

 And as a true Greatest Showman fan, I can honestly say there aren’t many movies that live up to the greatness that was created for that film but based on the heart-warming story, motivational dreams, and incredible music, I came up with some movies you should watch if you love this film as much as I did.